Sanchi363/Leetcode/README.md

 # Leetcode
-This repository contains solutions to leetcode problems
+This repository contains solutions to leetcode problems in C++.